-Current tax comprises of amount of tax payable on taxable profit for the year determined in accordance with the provisions of the German tax laws and any adjustment to the tax payable or receivable in respect of previous years.
+Current tax comprises of amount of tax payable on taxable profit for the year determined in accordance with the provisions of the US Income tax laws (State and Federal taxes) and any adjustment to the tax payable or receivable in respect of previous years.
 The Company's current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.